 Persephone’s Myth and the Eleusinian Mysteries

 The myth itself is related to Persephone’s myth, the one we covered in our previous video.
 Persephone was both the goddess of vegetation and the queen of the underworld.
 She was depicted as a joyful, young girl, but also as a chthonic, fearful divinity.
-Persephone would spend half of the year by the side of her mother, on the surface of the earth, gathering flowers in fields and protecting the nature.
-The other half, she would go back to her husband in the underworld, the same way that the seeds are buried under the ground till they grow and sprout.
+Persephone would spend half of the year by the side of her mother, on the surface of the earth, gathering flowers in fields and protecting nature.
+In the other half, she would go back to her husband in the underworld, the same way that the seeds are buried under the ground till they grow and sprout.

 The Mysteries are connected to this myth.
 The cycle of life and death, the change of seasons, and possibly, reincarnation.
 And during the rituals, it is said that the descent, search, and ascent of Persephone where depicted.